tos-network/emo/docs/debug-guide.md

 ### Other

-If you have any questions, or want us to analyze some weird kubo behaviour, just let us know, and be sure to include all the profiling information mentioned at the top.
+If you have any questions, or want us to analyze some weird emo behaviour, just let us know, and be sure to include all the profiling information mentioned at the top.